mosra/magnum-website/content/blog/hacking/how-to-draw-a-red-square.rst

             .setTransformationProjectionMatrix(Matrix3::scaling({0.2f, 0.3f}))
             .setColor(Color3::red()));

-Copy-pasting it into draw event of :dox:`basic boostrap application <getting-started>` and doing a bunch of :cpp:`#include` and library linking bureaucracy will result in this image:
+Copy-pasting it into draw event of the :dox:`basic boostrap application <getting-started>` and doing a bunch of :cpp:`#include` and library linking bureaucracy will result in this image: